-The Hammoreh Workbook: A Companion Vocabulary, Exercise, and Study Guide for the Hammoreh Computerized Hebrew Tutorial, jointly written with Dr. T. V. Farris, 1993; "Ancient Mythology Versus Eternal Reality: Judgments upon Egypt," presented orally at both the Southeastern regional meeting and the national meeting of the Evangelical Theological Society; "Ephraim and Egypt: A History of Idolatry," Mid-America Baptist Theological Journal; "The Eighth-Century Political and Religious Climate in Israel," Mid-America Baptist Theological Journal; "The Parable of the Tower," Mid-America Baptist Theological Journal; "The Parable of the Tower," Mid-America Baptist Theological Journal; atticles for the Mid-America Baptist Theological Seminary Messenger (general audience); "Against the Gods of Egypt: An Examination of the Narrative of the Ten Plagues in the Light of Exodus 12:12," PhD dissertation; contributor to the New Holman Bible Dictionary; "Shadows of Death: Common Noun(s) or Place Name" presented at the 2002 Regional meeting of the Evangelical Theological Society; contributor to the 2007 HCSV Harmony of the Gospels; "Messianic Portraits in the Hebrew Bible and in the Dead Sea Scrolls," presented at MABTS conference on Qumran, the Dead Sea Scrolls, and Biblical Interpretation, April 23, 2009; Follow Me: First Steps for New Believers - Obeying the Commands of the Lord Jesus, 2010.
+The Hammoreh Workbook: A Companion Vocabulary, Exercise, and Study Guide for the Hammoreh Computerized Hebrew Tutorial, jointly written with Dr. T. V. Farris, 1993; "Ancient Mythology Versus Eternal Reality: Judgments upon Egypt," presented orally at both the Southeastern regional meeting and the national meeting of the Evangelical Theological Society; "Ephraim and Egypt: A History of Idolatry," Mid-America Baptist Theological Journal; "The Eighth-Century Political and Religious Climate in Israel," Mid-America Baptist Theological Journal; "The Parable of the Tower," Mid-America Baptist Theological Journal; articles for the Mid-America Baptist Theological Seminary Messenger (general audience); "Against the Gods of Egypt: An Examination of the Narrative of the Ten Plagues in the Light of Exodus 12:12," PhD dissertation; contributor to the New Holman Bible Dictionary; "Shadows of Death: Common Noun(s) or Place Name" presented at the 2002 Regional meeting of the Evangelical Theological Society; contributor to the 2007 HCSV Harmony of the Gospels; "Messianic Portraits in the Hebrew Bible and in the Dead Sea Scrolls," presented at MABTS conference on Qumran, the Dead Sea Scrolls, and Biblical Interpretation, April 23, 2009; Follow Me: First Steps for New Believers - Obeying the Commands of the Lord Jesus, 2010.